CISecurity/ControlsAssessmentSpecification/control-2/control-2.3.rst

 Measures
 --------
-* M1 = The number of software inventory tools
+* M1 = Count of software inventory tools (from Input 2)
-* M2 = The number of endpoints covered by software inventory tools
+* M2 = List of endpoints covered by software inventory tools
+* M3 = Count of M2
+* M4 = List of endpoints not covered by software inventory tools
+* M5 = Count of M4
+* M6 = List of endpoints loadable with software
+* M7 = Count of M6
-* M3 = The number of endpoints loadable with software
+* M8 = List of endpoints not loadable with software
+* M9 = Count of M8

 Metrics
 -------